sander/hierarchical-deterministic-keys/keys.md

 ### Plausible deniability

 An instantiation based on ECDH and MAC provides better privacy to the holder than an instantiation based on a digital signature algorithm, because it does not produce a potentially non-repudiable signature over reader-provided data.
+This meets the Plausible-Deniability security objective.

 ### Proofs of association